 - Water Treatment System:

-- o Forebays
+- Forebays

-- o Spillways
+- Spillways

 - Water quality basin, and

-- o Box culvert outfall
+- Box culvert outfall

 - Collection/Treatment System:

-- o Step pools
+- Step pools

 - Vegetated drainage swales

-- Deep-sump catch basins and area drains, and
+- o Deep-sump catch basins and area drains, and

 - Storm collection piping and manholes

 Stormwater runoff captured by the existing storm sewer system within the drainage area is conveyed to the north and south forebays and thence to the water quality basin.
-A grass-lined swale and storm sewer piping collect stormwater runoff from South Side Park and convey it to the water quality basin via the south forebay.
-Stormwater runoff from North Side Park and municipal, residential and commercial property north of WSBP is collected in the existing storm sewer system and conveyed in an existing underground 48 in. conduit prior to discharge to the north forebay of the water quality basin.
+The collection/conveyance system for South Side Park consists of step pools, ten 4 ft. deep sump catch basins, 18 drain manholes (with 1 ft. sumps), 11 area drains (with 6 in. sumps) and high-density polyethylene stormwater collection pipe ranging from 12 in. to 36 in. in diameter.
+Prior to discharge into the south forebay, the step pools, sump catch basins, manholes and drains provide additional pretreatment of stormwater.
+Stormwater runoff from North Side Park and municipal, residential and commercial property north of WSBP is collected in both new and existing storm sewer systems and conveyed in an existing underground 48 in. conduit prior to discharge to the north forebay of the water quality basin.
 Refer to Figure 2 for a map of the Site and drainage features.